El Susto (2019)

-The panel discussion will be moderated by Mark Galloway, Director of the International Broadcasting Trust; Mark will be joined by Karen Akins, director El Susto, Yanaina Chavez Ugualdo, Bristol Medical School, researching obesity prevention using a systems science approach, and Katharine Jenner, Campaign Director, Action on Sugar.
+The panel discussion was moderated by Mark Galloway, Director of the International Broadcasting Trust; Mark was joined by Karen Akins, director El Susto, Yanaina Chavez Ugalde, Bristol Medical School, researching obesity prevention using a systems science approach, and Katharine Jenner, Campaign Director, Action on Sugar.

-El Susto premiered at the 2019 Global Health Film Festival
+El Susto had its World Premiere at the 2019 Global Health Film Festival

 A limited number of tickets are available: book now to join us on Sunday 01 November; we will close registration at 5pm on Sunday 01 November and will send you a link to the event by 6pm, an hour before the screening starts.